Introduction

 Public Institutions

-- University of Valencia, University of Granada, and others — recognized for combining strong theory with real patient experience.
+- University of Valencia, University of Granada and others: Recognised for combining strong theory with real patient experience.

 Private Institutions with English Programs

-- Universidad Europea (Valencia, Madrid) — €21,900/year, includes early hands-on clinical training and modern facilities.
+- Universidad Europea en Valencia: €21,900/year, includes early hands-on clinical training and modern facilities.

 Entry Requirements & Application Process